John-Abbott-College/4A8-Notes/19_Access_Modifiers.md

 What if we make `Categories` an *internal* class?

-* Then we could not use the `homeBudget.Categories.Add` function.
+* Then we could not use the `homeCalendar.Categories.Add` function.
-  * fix: Create a method `homeBudget.AddCategory` method that takes care of it for us, and make sure that `AddCategory` is *public*
+  * fix: Create a method `homeCalendar.AddCategory` method that takes care of it for us, and make sure that `AddCategory` is *public*

 What if we make `Categories` a *public* class?

 * Then the user could create their own `Categories` object, and really make for some confusing code.
-  * fix: Make the constructor for the `Categories` class *internal*, thus `HomeBudget` class methods can use it because it is part of the same assembly, but an external assembly could not.
+  * fix: Make the constructor for the `Categories` class *internal*, thus `HomeCalendar` class methods can use it because it is part of the same assembly, but an external assembly could not.

 ### Database class - which Access Modifier?